Sharykhin/go-assignment/README.md

 #### Technical description:
-For implementing http server I used Gorilla mux cause it provides very simple interface for managing routes and server.
+For implementing http server I used Gorilla mux cause it provides a very simple interface for managing routes and server.

 The main implementation of this assignment is in switcher package.
-The idea that there might be different switchers in my particular case it is logical switcher.
+The idea that there might be different switchers in my particular case it is logical one.
 I created struct and put formulas inside so we can easily adjust function costructor and for instance pass formulas as parameters.
-To apply customer sets I use an optional parameter mode that can accept one of three values: base, custom1 or custom2.
+To apply custom sets I use an optional parameter mode that can accept one of three values: base, custom1 or custom2.